JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Evaluation Analysis

-All experiments are conducted on a workstation equipped with an \textbf{Intel Xeon CPU} @ 3.60~GHz (12 cores), \textbf{64~GB} of RAM, and a single \textbf{NVIDIA RTX A6000 GPU} with \textbf{48~GB} memory.
-For panoramic image processing, we generate \textbf{20} tangential perspective images of size $640 \times 480$ from each panoramic image of size $4096 \times 2048$.

-For 3D instance proposals, JOPP-3D receives weak-supervision from a frozen Mask3D~\cite{schult2023mask3d} checkpoint pre-trained on Areas 1, 2, 3, 4, and 6 of the S3DIS dataset~\cite{armeni20163d}.
-The unsupervised variant JOPP-3D(u), replaces Mask3D with SAM3D~\cite{sam3d}.
-The original SAM3D implementation has an adjacency-based local and global merging strategy to generate a full 3D instance segmentation of the given scene.
-While we follow their global merging, for local merging, we employ a better-suited strategy, taking advantage of our tangential image decomposition (more details provided in the supplementary material).

-During open-vocabulary evaluation, we use natural language queries corresponding to each dataset category.
-In most cases, the query substitute is identical to the original category name.
-However, for certain ambiguous categories such as \textit{“board”}, we adopt contextually specific substitutes such as \textit{“white board”} to provide a clearer semantic ground.

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-We adopt both 2D and 3D evaluation metrics to assess the performance of our framework.
-For 2D panoramic semantic segmentation, we report two variants of mean Intersection-over-Union (mIoU): closed-vocabulary mIoU (mIoU) and open-vocabulary mIoU (Open mIoU).
-We term the standard mIoU as “closed-vocabulary” mIoU because it does not consider semantic similarities between related categories.
+For panoramic semantic segmentation, we report two variants of mean Intersection-over-Union (mIoU): closed-vocabulary mIoU (the standard mIoU) and open-vocabulary mIoU (Open mIoU).
 The Open mIoU, following the evaluation proposed in \cite{zhou2025rethinking}, leverages semantic relationships from WordNet~\cite{wordnet} to consider conceptually similar class predictions (e.g., “\textit{sofa}” and “\textit{chair}”) as partial matches.
-This metric better reflects the behavior of open-vocabulary models operating in real-world settings where class boundaries are linguistically fluid.
+This metric better reflects the behavior of open-vocabulary models operating in real-world settings, where class boundaries are linguistically fluid.
 For 3D semantic segmentation, we report the standard 3D mIoU and mean Accuracy (mAcc).